WOMEN WAR & PEACE DIRECTORY (CLICK TO VIEW):

 The international partner speakers were Edyta Pietrza, Ph.D, University of Humanities and Economics in Lodz, Poland; Inga B. Kuzma, Institute of Ethnology and Anthropology of Culture, University of Łódź, Poland; Arne Schrader, Gottfried Wilhelm Leibniz Universitaet, Hannover, Germany; Fernando Benavente, Instituto de Formacion Y Estudios Sociales (IFES), Valencia, Spain and Àfrica Díez Álvarez, Gavina Cooperative School, Valencia Spain.
 The full range of artists and guest speakers included Moynihan, theatre and film maker, Maureen Hetherington, from Towards Understanding and Healing, The Junction, Derry/Londonderry, Deirdre Toomey, Practitioner in Human Rights and Community Development, Áine Stapleton, Dance Artist and Performer, Paul Kennedy, writer, Chrissie Poulter, Trinity College Dublin, Salome Mbugua, Head of Missions, Wezesha and Audrey Keane, Information and Advice Officer, Creative Europe Desk, The Arts Council.

-- Freda Manweiler, Company Manager, Smashing Times Theatre Company
+- Freda Manweiler, Company Manager, Smashing Times Theatre and Film Company

-- Mary Moynihan, Artist and Artistic Director, Smashing Times Theatre Company
+- Mary Moynihan, Artist and Artistic Director, Smashing Times Theatre and Film Company

 - Paul Kennedy, Writer